patrick-sharp/waypoint.nvim/README.md

 [ ] add perf logging for each function
 [ ] treesitter highlight bugs in readme for skhd somehow [ ] think about maybe adding scrolloff so the next waypoint is always visible?
+[ ] switch to making new state for saving / loading instead of mutating existing state to get there [ ] figure out some way to deal with extmarks moving around when you autoformat [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd